Campbell Valley Regional Park

-Campbell Valley Regional Park is a regional park maintained by the Metro Vancouver Regional Parks board.
+Campbell Valley Regional Park is a regional park in the Township of Langley, maintained by the Metro Vancouver Regional Parks board.
 The park is formed from 6 historical farm plots, with portions set aside for the Langley Tree Farm and scout Camp McLean.
 It contains a vast number of hiking, walking and equestrian trails as well as function facilities such as picnic shelters.
 The park is also the location of the Metro Vancouver Regional Parks East Area offices, located at the northwest corner of the park.
+The Campbell River crosses through the park.

 As of 2019 the park comprised a total area of 1,352 acres.

 Trails

 Within the park there are 29 kilometres of trails, all unpaved, 14 km of which are designated for equestrian use and 1 km of which is set aside solely for pedestrian and bicycle use.
 More bicycle trails have become available since the 2009 construction of the perimeter trail.

 Facilities

 There are two main entrances to the park and one main equestrian entrance.
 The two main entrances are the North Valley Entrance along 16th Avenue and the South Valley Entrance on 8th Avenue.
 The equestrian centre and parking lot are located on 208th Street, south of 16th Avenue.
 Other entrances include the entrance to Camp Coyote, a Metro Vancouver group camping site.

 Drinking water is available at both the North and South Valley Entrances.
 Shelter is available at the South Valley Entrance.

 Also at the South Valley Entrance is the Nature House, a visitor centre which provides occasional insight into the ecology of the park.
 It is located near a small pond and a gazebo.